Warsaw from above

-Warsaw has come a long way from the bleak image painted by the haunting song “Warszawa” from 1977, written by David Bowie and Brian Eno.
+Warsaw has come a long way from the bleak image painted in the haunting song “Warszawa” from 1977, written by David Bowie and Brian Eno.
 The year before, Bowie traveled by train together with Iggy Pop and a few more from Zürich to Moscow, as a detour on the way to his next gig to be held in Helsinki.
 But the journey through Poland became increasingly bleak as they passed by buildings still riddled with bullet holes and excessive bomb damage.

 Barbican, Warsaw Barbican in the old town.